History of open access: Early years of online open access

 One of the first online journals, GeoLogic, Terra NOVA, was published by Paul Browning and started in 1989.
 It was not a discrete journal but an electronic section of TerraNova.
 The journal ceased to be open access in 1997 due to a change in the policy of the editors (EUG) and publishing house (Blackwell).

 In 1997, the U.S. National Library of Medicine (NLM) made Medline, the most comprehensive index to medical literature on the planet, freely available in the form of PubMed.
 Usage of this database increased a tenfold when it became free, strongly suggesting that prior limits on usage were impacted by lack of access.
-While indexes are not the main focus of the open access movement, Medline is important in that it opened up a whole new form of use of scientific literature – by the public, not just professionals.
-The Journal of Medical Internet Research (JMIR), one of the first open access journals in medicine, was created in 1998, publishing its first issue in 1999.
+While indexes are not the main focus of the open-access movement, Medline is important in that it opened up a whole new form of use of scientific literature – by the public, not just professionals.
+The Journal of Medical Internet Research (JMIR), one of the first open-access journals in medicine, was created in 1998, publishing its first issue in 1999.

 In 1998, the American Scientist Open Access Forum was launched (and first called the "September98 Forum").
-One of the more unusual models is utilized by the Journal of Surgical Radiology, which uses the net profits from external revenue to provide compensation to the editors for their continuing efforts.
+One of the more unusual models is used by the Journal of Surgical Radiology, which uses the net profits from external revenue to provide compensation to the editors for their continuing efforts.

 In the biological and geological sciences, paleontology came into the forefront in 1998 with Palaeontologia electronica, Their first issue received 100,000 hits from an estimated 3,000 readers, comparable to the subscription numbers of their peer print journals.
-One challenge to digital-only biological journals was the lack of protection afforded by the International Code of Zoological Nomenclature to scientific names published in formats other than paper, but this was overcome by revisions to the Code in 1999 (effective January 1, 2000).
+One challenge to digital-only biological journals was the lack of protection afforded by the International Code of Zoological Nomenclature to scientific names published in formats other than paper, but this was overcome by revisions to the Code in 1999 (effective 1 January 2000).

 One of the first humanities journals published in open access is CLCWeb: Comparative Literature and Culture founded at the University of Alberta in 1998 with its first issue published in March 1999 and since 2000 published by Purdue University Press.

-In 1999, Harold Varmus of the NIH proposed a journal called E-biomed, intended as an open access electronic publishing platform combining a preprint server with peer-reviewed articles.
+In 1999 Harold Varmus of the NIH proposed a journal called E-biomed, intended as an open-access electronic publishing platform combining a preprint server with peer-reviewed articles.
 E-biomed later saw light in a revised form as PubMed Central, a postprint archive.

-It was also in 1999 that the Open Archives Initiative and its OAI-PMH protocol for metadata harvesting was launched in order to make online archives interoperable.
+It was also in 1999 that the Open Archives Initiative and its OAI-PMH protocol for metadata harvesting was launched to make online archives interoperable.